SCOPE OF THIS CHAPTER

-Babies under 12 months old are particularly vulnerable to violence.
+Unborn infants and babies under 12 months old are particularly vulnerable to the effects of violence.
 Where there is domestic abuse in families with a child under 12 months old (including an unborn baby), even if the child was not present, practitioners should make a referral to Children's Social Care if there is any single incident of domestic abuse.

-Practitioners should ensure that their contribution to the Early Help or Single Assessment includes appropriate information about the impact of domestic abuse.
+Practitioners should ensure that their contribution to the Early Help or Single Assessment includes appropriate information about the impact of domestic abuse on the child.
 There should be specific clarity about any sensitive information that may place the children or parent at risk of Significant Harm and any restrictions to whom it may be shared.

 Input from specialist domestic abuse agencies should be sought to ensure appropriate support and advice is secured.
-Where appropriate victims should be encouraged and supported to attend the Freedom Programme to enable them to make sense and understand what has happened to them and the impact on children.
+Where appropriate, victims should be encouraged and supported to access domestic abuse support services.

 In Derbyshire this can be accessed via the Domestic Abuse Support Line and in the City via Refuge Outreach.Abusive partners should be interviewed by Children's Social Care where an assessment is being undertaken, although the timing of this must not place the child or victim or practitioner at risk of serious harm.
 Specific advice and support should be sought from the Police or other agencies to ensure that all appropriate information is obtained.